isaacpeel/solesonic-mcp-server/docs/quickstart.md

 Notes
 - This server is an OAuth2 Resource Server; you must supply a valid JWT via Authorization: Bearer.
 - .env is loaded automatically (overridden by OS environment variables).
 See Configuration for details.
+- HTTPS requires running with the `ssl` profile (enabled in Docker Compose by default).

 See also
 - Configuration: ./configuration.md